mobileaviation/flutter_mapping_lib/mapping_library/README.md

 ## Examples

-**Checkout the github repository for a full example off all the options and how to use them!!**!
+**Checkout the [github repository](https://github.com/mobileaviation/flutter_mapping_lib) for a full example off all the options and how to use them!!**!

 **Basic Example**

 Create an instance of the OsmMap object in the contructor of your App widget as the map needs to be in persistent memory.
-Add this instance to the Build function..
+Add this instance to the Build function.. **Do not add it directly to the build method!!**
 ```

     import 'package:mapping_library/mapping_library.dart';

     class MyApp extends StatelessWidget {
       MyApp() : super() {
+        // It is important that the widget is pre-created in the constructor
+        // of this parent widget as it needs to be persistant in memory
+        // So do not add the directly to the build method.
         _osmMap = _createOsmMapWidget();
       }